Placement Years 2026/27: The Complete Guide

 Mid-market window

 Large schemes mostly closed.
-SMEs, startups, and many public sector placements still actively hiring — often less competition.
+SMEs, startups and many public sector placements still actively hiring, often with less competition.

 Late window

-Roles still available but fewer.
-Focus on direct approaches, LinkedIn, and university placement office for remaining opportunities.
+Fewer roles available.
+Focus on direct approaches, LinkedIn and your university placement office for remaining opportunities.

 Placement begins

-Most placements start June–September.
-Induction, onboarding, and first weeks at your employer.
+Most placements start June to September.
+Induction, onboarding and first weeks at your employer.

 Finding and securing a placement